Income Tax Calculator

 employer contribution

-Our free Australian tax calculator uses the 2024–25 ATO tax rates including the Stage 3 tax cuts that took effect from 1 July 2024.
+Our free Australian tax calculator uses the 2025–26 ATO tax rates.
 Enter your gross salary to see exactly how much income tax, Medicare levy and HECS/HELP repayment you will pay, and what you actually take home each week, fortnight, month or year.

 Taxable incomeTax rateTax payable